mattnotmax/cyberchef-recipes/README.md

 ## Recipe 53 - Olevba output to Powershell

-With thanks to [@James_inthe_box](https://twitter.com/James_inthe_box/status/1422968634817716225) for this maldoc and recipe.
+With thanks to [@James_inthe_box](https://twitter.com/James_inthe_box/status/1422968634817716225) for this RustyBuer maldoc and recipe.
 Taking the output from Olevba we can regex, convert, loop and decode until we reach out PowerShell with its IOC goodies.

 Credit: https://twitter.com/James_inthe_box